Scooby-Doo and the Cyber Chase (video game)

 Scooby-Doo and the Cyber Chase is a Scooby-Doo video game based on the Warner Brothers film Scooby-Doo and the Cyber Chase.
 The game was released for the PlayStation and Game Boy Advance in 2001.
 The PlayStation version became a "Greatest Hits" title in 2003.

 Plot

 Scooby-Doo and the gang find themselves in cyberspace.
 A new villain called the Phantom Virus must be stopped.
 Scooby and Shaggy must go through various levels to defeat him and his evil villains.
-Along the way they collect Scooby Snacks for points, Scooby and Shaggy coins for extra chances, Scooby dog tags for checkpoints, hamburgers for health/energy, and pies for weapons.
-Fred, Daphne, and Velma help Scooby and Shaggy to overcome obstacles by giving them important game playing moves and tips via Velma's handheld communication device.
+Along the way, they collect Scooby Snacks for points, Scooby and Shaggy coins for extra chances, Scooby dog tags for checkpoints, hamburgers for health/energy, and pies for weapons.
+Fred, Daphne, and Velma give Scooby and Shaggy important game playing moves and tips via Velma's handheld communication device to help them avoid obstacles.

 Gameplay

 PlayStation version

 The player controls Scooby-Doo and Shaggy in a 3D environment.
 The player defeats bosses, and tracks down Scooby snacks and other pick-ups.
 The main goal of the game is to defeat the Phantom Virus, a computer virus that has been terrorizing video games.
 The game consists of 7 stages and 21 levels in total.
 Each stage consists of two normal levels and a boss level.
 The player controls Scooby Doo in stages one, four, six, and seven and Shaggy in stages two, three, and five.